hientrn1201/4156-Group-Project/README.md

   Reason: We wrote all the information and all the tests ourselves, but to make it more readable and better formatted, we used ChatGPT to help restructure the content - adding proper headers, bolding important text, converting commands to bash code blocks, and organizing sections logically.

   Prompt: help format the bash commands properly and add better section headers in this checklist to make more readable.

+- **Help create test document for relationships endpoint testing**

+  Reason: We needed a test document with AI/ML content to test the relationships endpoint functionality and demonstrate semantic similarity.

+  Prompt: create a test document with machine learning and AI content that would help test document relationships and semantic similarity